Finance for Expats & Academics

 In this blog, I focus on financial matters, when moving to a new country:

 Detailed advice and tips for unusual situations.
 Finding good information becomes increasingly difficult if the situation is non-standard, which is often the case when internationals need to deal with certain bureaucratic matters.
-My advice and tips will not cover everything situation, but my goal is to allow you to benefit from my experiences and results of often extensive research.
+My advice and tips will not cover every situation, but my goal is to allow you to benefit from my experiences and results of often extensive research.

 Comprehensive guides on more involved matters.
 There are other matters, where most or all of the necessary information is available online, but it takes time and effort to collect and interpret this information.
 This applies particularly to declaring your taxes, where you can find most information in the law or IRS instructions.
 My goal is to provide guides referring to the respective sources.